Mins0o/PANicDEMIC/README.md

 **[Nguyen Khanh Thi](https://github.com/nguyenthi47)**
 **[Minsoo Kang(강민수)](https://github.com/Mins0o)**

 If you want to run our classifier, you'll need to get datas from [Kag](https://www.kaggle.com/smid80/coronavirus-covid19-tweets-early-april)[gle](https://www.kaggle.com/smid80/coronavirus-covid19-tweets-late-april).
+(If the data is not available, please contact me.)

 The main code you should use is the pipeline.py, but you might need to adjust classifier.py and extractor.py